JingChengGu/EG-Social-Analysis/README.md

 # Evil Geniuses Social Media Analysis

 ## 💡Scenario💡
 Bellabeat is a professional esports organization with teams competing in various video games.
-It was founded in 1999 and has since become one of the most popular and successful organizations in the esports scene.
+It is one of the most popular and successful organizations in the esports scene and is known for its dedicated fan base and top-tier talent.
 In this case, I will analyze the social media marketing data to guide marketing strategy for the organization to enhance its engagement rate from the audience.

 I will be using the six step data analysis process:
 Ask, Prepare, Process, Analyze, Share, Act